The Climate Guidebook

 Design Director

-The design output of the first edition fo the Global Youth Climate training, it contains summaries of all the course sessions plus highlights from people, companies and communities proving impact.
+The design output of the first edition of the Global Youth Climate Training, a course developed in collaboration with Oxford Net Zero.
+The booklet contains summaries of all the course sessions plus highlights from people, companies and communities proving social and ecological impact at different scales.

 The work was presented at COP28 and the year after the project won the Oxford’s Vice Chancellor’s Awards for Environmental Sustainability.